State Unemployment Insurance (SUI) Rates

-Square Payroll automatically updates SUI tax rates for businesses in California, New York, Pennsylvania, Virginia, and Washington.
-If your business is in Georgia, New Jersey, or South Carolina, you will need to contact us directly to update your SUI tax rate.
+Square Payroll automatically updates SUI tax rates for businesses in California (CA), New York (NY), Pennsylvania (PA), Virginia (VA), Washington (WA), and Wisconsin (WI).
 For all other states, this information can be updated by following these steps:

-Sign in to Payroll > Settings > Business Info in your Square Dashboard.
+Sign in to Payroll > Settings > Tax Info in your Square Dashboard.

 Enter the rate for the current quarter or a future date by clicking Add Future Rate.